Lohi712/Spam_Classifier/README.md

 This is a simple machine learning project that classifies text messages as Spam or Not Spam using Python and scikit-learn.

-The dataset is loaded from: 'https://raw.githubusercontent.com/justmarkham/pycon-2016-tutorial/master/data/sms.tsv' It contains: label → spam or ham message → SMS text
+The dataset is loaded from: 'https://raw.githubusercontent.com/justmarkham/pycon-2016-tutorial/master/data/sms.tsv' and combined with a self made dataset for more types of SPAM messages.
+It contains:
+label → spam or ham
+message → SMS text